-If several students passed the exam, then there are several cases in which a student passed the exam, not a single case in which a student passed the exam.
-This permits a suitable quantifier domain for (4a) and plural referent for (4b).
-By contrast, if several students passed the exam, there will still be only a single non-worldly fact described by the fact that a student passed the exam.
-Also disjunctions make the difference between cases and non-worldly facts apparent and show that cases take the role of truthmakers rather being constituted by true propositions.
+there will still be only a single non-worldly fact described by the fact that a student passed the exam.
+Also disjunctions make the difference between cases and non-worldly facts apparent and show that cases take the role of truthmakers rather than being constituted by true propositions.
 A true disjunction such as S or S' will correspond to exactly one non-worldly fact, describable as the fact that S or S'.
 By contrast, there will be as many cases as there are situations making either disjunct true.
 This then allows the use of the plural and a numeral in the examples below:

-(5) a. the cases in which Mary has received an invitation or John has received oneb. the two cases in which it rains or it snows
+(5) a. the cases in which Mary has received an invitation or John has received one b. the two cases in which it rains or it snows

-Cases, as fully specific truthmakers, cannot be existentially quantified or disjunctive.
+Cases, being fully specific truthmakers, cannot be existentially quantified or disjunctive.

-Cases also do not share the existence predicate specific to non-worldly facts, namely obtain.
+Cases moreover do not share the existence predicate specific to non-worldly facts, namely obtain.
 The fact that a student passed the exam may 'obtain', but not so for the case in which a student passed the exam.

-Cases that have the status of future epistemic alternatives may come with a special 'case'specific existence predicate.
-Most strikingly, German choses eintreten 'to enter' and French se produire 'produce itself' as the existence predicate reserved for cases of that sort:8 b.
+Cases that have the status of future epistemic alternatives may come with a special 'case'-specific existence predicate.
+Most strikingly, German chooses eintreten 'to enter' and French se produire 'produce itself' as the existence predicate reserved for cases of that sort:8 b.
 Le cas ou Jean retourne ne s'est pas produit.

 (6) a.
-Der Fall, daβ Hans nicht zurückommt, ist nicht eintreten.
+Der Fall, daβ Hans zurückommt, ist nicht eintreten.

-'The case that John won't return could enter.'
+'The case that John returns did not enter.'